SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/scan/sonarscanner-for-azure-devops.md

 * Azure DevOps Services

 ## Analysis
-For information on setting up analysis with the SonarScanner for Azure DevOps, see the [Azure DevOps ALM integration](/analysis/azuredevops-integration/) page.
+For information on setting up analysis with the SonarScanner for Azure DevOps, see the [Azure DevOps DevOps Platform integration](/analysis/azuredevops-integration/) page.